threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/includes/farming_reward_calculation.md

 Rewards in TFT above are calculated in relation to TFT price when this page was generated which was $TFTUSD USD per TFT.

-See below for more info about USD price which will be used to calculate your farming reward.
+See below mentioned DAO rules for more info about USD price which will be used to calculate your farming reward.

-The reward for above items are linked (pegged) to the USD:
+The reward for above items are linked (pegged) to the USD

 | Unit                | USD   | Unit                                  |
 | ------------------- | ----- | ------------------------------------- |